notthetup/blog/about.md

   feature: about_feature.jpg
 ---

-I'm Chinmay Pendharkar, a developer from Singapore.
+I'm Chinmay Pendharkar, an engineer from Singapore.
 I work with Audio Technologies.

 I write about all things Audio Technologies, Acoustics, Web Technologies, Security, Embedded Systems and Hardware.